 Chicken manure has one of the highest nitrogen contents of any manure.
 So much so that all chicken manure should be “aged” for 6-12 months before being using on plants or to make tea.
 If you were to use fresh manure, it could burn your plants or the roots.
 Plus aging the manure will allow most or all of the pathogens in the manure to be eliminated.

 It is super easy to make, and free if you have chickens and a bucket.
 I won’t lie to you, it does smell more “earthy” than Miracle Grow, so it is best to brew and store this outside.

 The main goal of making manure tea is to leech the good stuff out of the manure without having the particles floating around in it.

-Scoop some aged chicken manure & used shavings (the shavings will have absorbed some of the nutrients, and if they are pine shavings will have some nutrients of their own to add) to a bag.
+Scoop some aged chicken manure & used shavings to a bag (the shavings will have absorbed some of the nutrients, and if they are pine shavings will have some nutrients of their own to add).
 You can use a burlap sack, old tee shirt, a piece of muslin, or a old pillow case.
 You should add enough aged manure & shavings to the sack so it will take up roughly 1/3 of your bucket.
 Add a brick or rock to the bag so it will stay submerged and tie the bag up with twine.

 Add your bag to the bucket and fill the bucket with water.

 Loosely cover the bucket to keep the smell down.
 Put the bucket in a sunny location outside to steep.
 Wash your hands well!